HABAI testing release for ArmA:OA

 This improves AI performance as well as keeping the framerate in the graphical client as high as possible.

-Very special thanks to everyone at battlefieldsingleplayer.com for keeping single player / coop alive.
 Thanks to the Forgotten Hope team for their high quality mod and for supporting AI.
-Thanks to Forgotten Hope single player fans in the FHSP forum section.
-Thanks to bfeditor.org for technical support.
+Thanks to Forgotten Hope single player fans in the FHSP forum section and to Project Reality for bringing clarity to Battlefield 2 modding.
 Thanks to djinn for moral support.
 Thanks to Void for AI enlightenment.

 The idea here is to encourage testing of the ArmA2:OA set up and development of creative ideas for making the ArmA2:OA AI game as fun as possible.
 This...